 Regardless of whether you end up replacing your existing windows, you should look into ways of improving their performance.
 With the exception of storm windows, recommendations about energy-efficient window treatments (cellular shades, thermal panels, awnings, etc.) are probably beyond the scope of a home energy audit, so you’ll need to do some further research.
 Luckily, much of the legwork has been done for you.

-A good starting place is the “Weighing Your Window Options” chart (See also in Image Gallery).
+A good starting place is the “Weighing Your Window Options” chart (also in Image Gallery).
 As you can see, no single energy-efficient window treatment will work for everyone.
 You may think the hands-down best choice is insulated cellular shades — because the chart shows they have one of the highest possible insulation values — but cellular shades have poor resistance to condensation, which can be a serious issue in cold, wet climates.
 Indeed, any window covers that allow warm, moist interior air to come into contact with cold glass will cause water droplets to form — risking rot and mold on wooden window frames.
 Homeowners can stop condensation from forming by creating a vapor barrier that prevents moisture from reaching the glass’s cold surface.
 A window quilt (that is, an insulated shade) made of airtight material will do the job nicely as long as the edge of the quilt is sealed to the window frame using bottom weights, magnetic tape, Velcro strips, or snaps and hooks.
 High-insulating window quilts are an easy do-it-yourself project — but maybe you’d prefer energy-efficient curtains that don’t block the view, ventilation and daylight.
 Exterior storm windows let you enjoy both the light and view, but they don’t resist condensation — and they’re not cheap.
 Old-fashioned homemade curtains are easy to pull aside and they’re quite affordable, but they provide negligible insulation value.
 Be sure you weigh the pros and cons before making your choice.

-Before you start sewing insulated curtains or budgeting to buy storm windows, compare a range of energy-efficient window treatments at Window Coverings and Attachments, a joint project of BuildingGreen, Lawrence Berkeley National Laboratory and the DOE.
+Before you start sewing insulated curtains or budgeting to buy storm windows, compare a range of energy-efficient window treatments using the Window Coverings and Attachment tool, a joint project of BuildingGreen, Lawrence Berkeley National Laboratory and the DOE.
 The website is pretty slick: The tool makes suggestions based partly on the climate and location selected by the user.
 For example, in cold northern climates, moisture condensation issues need special attention, and the wrong type of window covers can do permanent damage.
 To avoid problems, you should look at window treatments rated highly for condensation resistance, and if you indicate that you live in a northern climate, the tool will automatically default to those options.
 You can also narrow the search by your preferences.
 If you’re only interested in products that will provide shade in summer, the selection tool will direct you to those types of window covers.
 And it provides information on warranties to help you choose energy-efficient window treatments that are also durable.

 For information on basic window repair and air-sealing, check out the book Green Home Improvement by Dan Chiras.
 The book gives step-by-step instructions for caulking and weatherstripping, installing insulated shades, and putting in your own storm windows.